 We are proud of having among highest the return rates of all bicycle touring organizations.
 In appreciation, returning riders are offered $100 off.

 We reached our year 30 milestone in 2020!
 Three decades and thousands of participants since our first multi-day cycling adventure.
-The covid crises prevented our celebration so we are extending our $30 thank you bonus to 2021 for all past participants over the years.
+The covid crises prevented our celebration - so we are extending our $30 thank you bonus for this tour for all past participants over the years.
 Thanks for all the great times and memories!

 *Credit Card - (Visa and MasterCard) - We put cards through by phone to avoid sensitive information passing through our web site.
 Please call us at 888-800-2498; or 902-423-2453.
 Please also for security reasons, do not send credit card numbers by email or text.
 American and foreign participants have the Canadian amount converted to their currency at the current exchange rate.